FULTON HOMES presents 16 questions you should ask before you buy a new home. . .

 The Fulton Homes way:

-Fulton Homes has New Home Orientation Specialists.
+Fulton Homes has New Home orientation specialists.
 This division of the Customer Care department accompanies you at the final walkthrough, giving you a fresh set of eyes to identify any issues with your home.
 This is a separate division of Fulton Homes that does not answer to the construction division.
 Customer Care will coordinate the completion of all your orientation items and will be there for you throughout your warranty period.

 The Fulton Homes way: